spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/export-keys.md

 ### Prerequisites

-- You Edge device uses either Windows or Ubuntu operating systems.
+- You Edge device uses either Windows or a Linux operating system.

-- If your Edge device uses Ubuntu, you need an internet connection to download the `efitools` command-line tool.
+- If your Edge device uses Linux, you need an internet connection to download the `efitools` command-line tool.

 ### Instructions